MSFT-Cantro/project-ledger-docs/_bugs.md

 The input fields on the Create and Edit Client have different animations from fields on the create or edit project fields

 Change the Status dropdown on the Client Page so it works like the one on the invoice page.

+The export, refresh and back to Report button on the top of each of the standard reports do not look and follow our size or styling